top of page

 Yin and Yang: Yin and yang are complementary forces representing the dualistic nature of the universe.
 Yin is associated with qualities such as darkness, cold, rest, and substance, while yang is associated with light, heat, activity, and function.

-Western Medicine Science Context for Yin Yang: Yin and yang in Western Medicine Science (WMS) are concepts that can be loosely related to homeostasis and balance within the body's physiological processes in the organs and body's systems.
+Western Medicine Science Context for Yin Yang: In Western Medicine Science (WMS), yin and yang are concepts that can be loosely related to homeostasis and balance within the body's physiological processes in the organs and systems.

-Dampness: Dampness in Traditional Chinese Medicine (TCM) refers to an excessive accumulation of fluids or moisture in the body.
-It can manifest as physical symptoms such as heaviness, swelling or accompanied by illnesses or how the patients may present in the clinic at Acute Acupuncture.
+Dampness: Dampness in Traditional Chinese Medicine (TCM) refers to an excessive body accumulation of fluids or moisture.
+It can manifest as physical symptoms such as heaviness and swelling, or it can be accompanied by illnesses or how the patients may present in the clinic at acute acupuncture.

-Western Medical Science Context for Dampness: Dampness the perspective in Western Medicine Science (WMS) may be associated with conditions like edema (fluid retention), pitting edema, inflammation, excess mucus production, certain types of infections, or being overweight.
+Western Medical Science Context for Dampness: The perspective in Western Medicine Science (WMS) may be associated with conditions like edema (fluid retention), pitting edema, inflammation, excess mucus production, certain infections, or being overweight.

-Heat: Heat in Traditional Chinese Medicine (TCM) represents an excess or hyperactivity of metabolic processes in the body.
+Heat: In Traditional Chinese Medicine (TCM), heat represents an excess or hyperactivity of metabolic processes in the body.
 It can manifest as symptoms of inflammation, fever, redness, excessive warmth, or feeling hot.

 Acute Acupuncture 163 The Terrace, Wellington Central, Wellington.